coop152/obsidian-vaults/Introduction to Visual Computing (27112)/Matrices and Vectors.md

 \end{bmatrix}
 $$
 ## Translation?
 Not possible with this 3x3 matrix format.
-The solution is [Homogeneous Coordinates](Homogeneous%20Coordinates.md).
+The solution is [Transformations & Homogeneous Coordinates](Transformations%20&%20Homogeneous%20Coordinates.md).